gkurl/Laravel-REST-PASSPORT/README.md

-Small experiment create a REST API interface using Laravel Passport functionalities
+Small experiment to create a REST API interface using Laravel Passport functionalities